 On March 9, 2021, the Company completed the acquisition of podcast influencers marketplace, Podcorn Media, Inc. ("Podcorn") for \$14.6 million in cash plus working capital and a performance-based earnout over the next two years (the "Podcorn Acquisition").
 The Company's consolidated financial statements for the year ended December 31, 2021 reflect the results of Podcorn for the portion of the period after the completion of the Podcorn Acquisition.
-The Company's consolidated financial statements for the results of Podcorn.
+The Company's consolidated financial statements for the years ended December 31, 2020 and 2019 do not reflect the results of Podcorn.